Get an Affordable Group Health Insurance Plan for an Engineering Office

 - HMO Plans– Short for Health Maintenance Organization plans, this type of small business health insurance assigns a specific network of doctors and facilities where care is covered.
 It’s a good form of health insurance for an engineering firm if your employees mostly live in the same area and will be able to use the same facilities.

 - POS Plans– Point of Service Plans look a lot like PPO plans, and provide those enrolled with access to a broader range of health care providers than HMO.
-This blend of the two popular plan types accounts for 50% of the small business plans types selected by customers on eHealth, according to a 2018 eHealth report.
+This blend of the two popular plan types accounts for nearly half (47 percent) of the small business plans selected by customers on eHealth, according to a 2018 eHealth report.

 For more information on finding the best small business health insurance for an engineering firm, visit eHealth today.